 The Dig (2021)

-Based on the John Preston 2007 novel, this new film focuses on the events of the famous 1939 excavation of the Sutton Hoo burial site, and features an all-star cast with the likes of stars Carey Mulligan, Ralph Fiennes, Lily James, EMMA.’s Johnny Flynn.
+Based on the John Preston 2007 novel, The Dig focuses on the events of the famous 1939 excavation of the Sutton Hoo burial site, and features an all-star cast with the likes of stars Carey Mulligan, Ralph Fiennes, Lily James, EMMA.’s Johnny Flynn.
 Mulligan plays British landowner Edith Pretty, on whose property the excavation takes place.

 The White Tiger (2021)

 Netflix’s latest original film is an adaptation of Aravind Adiga’s novel of the same name, which follows the story of Balram Halwai (Adarsh Gourav) as he attempts to escape poverty and rise to the highest levels of society.
-Produced by Priyanka Chopra, who also appears in a supporting role, the film has been widely praised by critics, who have been particularly impressed by its stylish direction by 99 Homes helmer Ramin Bahrani as well as the compelling performances across the board.
+Produced by Priyanka Chopra, who also appears in a supporting role, The White Tiger has been widely praised by critics, who have been particularly impressed by its stylish direction by 99 Homes helmer Ramin Bahrani as well as the compelling performances across the board.

 Happy Death Day 2U (2019)

 This sequel to the 2017 slasher hit goes in a completely different direction, veering closer to wacky sci-fi comedy than it does to horror – but that’s no bad thing.
 In fact, such a radical tonal shift allows Happy Death Day 2U to feel like a truly fresh follow-up, rather than yet another derivative rehash.
 Jessica Rothe returns as college student Tree Gelbman, who once again finds herself trapped in a time loop while a killer stalks campus.
 However, the circumstances are quite different and writer-director Christopher Landon is clearly having a great time flipping scenes from the first film on their head.
 It’s fun for us too!